 The OU has two main responsibilities in D2Grids.
 In order to spread knowledge about 5GDHC among industry and policy makers, the OU is involved in developing and providing educational programs on 5GDHC.
 The other responsibility is to develop a method of investigating the climate impact of 5GDHC and apply this method at the D2Grids pilot sites.

 Future urban energy

-Future urban energy: the role of social and physical networks is the name of the research project at the Department of Science at Open University that is part of the research program Safety in Urban Environments.
+Future urban energy: the role of social and physical networks is the name of the research project at the Faculty of Science at Open University that is part of the research program Safety in Urban Environments.
 Future Urban Energy consists for a large part of the PhD research of Stef Boesten.
 The aim of the project is 1) to generate a tool to compute the optimum size of an integrated renewable neighborhood energy system in terms of both carbon emissions and impact on the existing built environment, and 2) explore successful participatory approaches that facilitate the roll-out and scale-up of fossil-free, collective heating and cooling technologies in existing neighborhoods.

 The computer analysis is made using an existing model in collaboration with the Copernicus Institute for Sustainable Development at Utrecht University.
 Successful participatory approaches are distilled by investigating several case studies, most of which take part in the national program natural gas-free neighborhoods (Programma Aardgasvrije Wijken).
 The project duration is four year from October 2018.

 - Boesten, S., Ivens, W., Dekker, S.C. and Eijdems, H. (2019).
 5th generation district heating and cooling systems as a solution for renewable urban thermal energy supply.

 - Ivens, W. & Boesten S. (2019).
 Matching renewable energy supply with building demand profiles and storage at the neighborhood scale.